rev3r/ProperHelloWorld/README.md

 # ToDo

-The only thing that hurts me, is that I reference `Infrastructure` from `ConsoleApp` (for DI purpose).
+The only thing that bothers me, is that I reference `Infrastructure` from `ConsoleApp` (for DI purposes).

 I'll fix it some day...